 In order to combat fatigue, truck drivers are limited in the number of consecutive hours they can work.
 The Federal Motor Carrier Safety Administration (FMCSA) most recently changed the maximum HOS regulation in 2003.
 Among other provisions, the FMCSA reduced the maximum consecutive on-duty time to 14 hours.
 Perhaps not coincidentally, since that time truck accident fatalities have lowered by as much as 30 percent, the American Trucking Association reports.

 Unfortunately, driver fatigue is not the only cause of driver error.
 Reckless driving, improper maintenance and driving while intoxicated (DWI) have all contributed to the fatality rate in recent years.

+Another of the the most common causes and conditions of truck accidents is distracted driving such as eating while driving or cellphone use.
 The NHTSA has also begun a prolonged campaign to end another insidious type of driver behavior that frequently causes accidents.
 Concern over distracted driving has recently grown in the public awareness, and well it should – a University of Utah study found that drivers on cellphones behaved similarly to a driver with a blood alcohol content (BAC) of .08, the legal limit for DWI.
 According to the Insurance Institute for Highway Safety (IIHS), drivers who use a hand-held device are four times as likely to get into an accident while driving that causes injury.

 The Governors Highway Safety Association reports 34 states, D.C. and Guam ban texting while driving, with some also banning all use of hand-held cellphones.
 Furthermore, in 2010 the FMCSA banned commercial motor vehicle drivers from texting while operating in interstate commerce.